mikelindberg/Cloud-workshops/Lab2.1/README.md

 Go back to your Resource group and select the Stream Analytics job Click Input to create a new input for the Stream Analytics job

-Click the “Add Stream Input” button, select IoT Hub and setup it up to receive messages from your IoT Hub
+Click the ï¿½Add Stream Inputï¿½ button, select IoT Hub and setup it up to receive messages from your IoT Hub

 ![](images/StreamAnalytics_CreateInput.PNG)